top of page

 Area of Emphasis: Pediatric Behavioral Healthcare

-Research interests: Global mental health, mental health needs and access in humanitarian settings, needs assessments, children and adolescents, newcomer immigrant populations, community-based participatory research.
+Research interests: Mental health needs and access in global humanitarian settings, needs assessments, community-based participatory research, sickle cell disease, medically complex children

 Education: